Skip to content

 Row Copy Action: rowCopy

-The rowCopy action copies a specific row from one sheet in an Excel file and pastes it into another specified sheet within the same file.
+The rowCopy command copies a specific row from one sheet in an Excel file and pastes it into another specified sheet within the same file.
 This function is helpful for transferring data between sheets while keeping the original intact.

 Note: Ensure that the file being used is not open during the Case execution to avoid errors or conflicts.